 To edit your existing starter page, follow these steps.

-Click the Brand dropdown and choose Manage Domains.
+Click the Website drop-down and choose Website.

 In the Purchase a Domain section, click the Manage Domain button next to the domain you want to work with.